gerbenvoshol/Statistics-Tool-Box/README.md

 # Statistics-Tool-Box

-This is a single header file with a bunch of useful statistical functions
+This is a single header file inspired by stb.h by Sean Barrett with a bunch of useful statistical functions

  ============================================================================